Hydractify/kanna_kobayashi/README.md

 }
 ```

-After filling, go in your [PostgreSQL] and create a user `kanna` with the password `kannapw` and a database called `kanna`.
-Once done, do `yarn build` to transpile the `*.ts` files.
+After filling, go in your [PostgreSQL] and create a user with the name `kanna` and the following password: `kannapw`.
+Then create a database called `kanna`.
+Once finished, do `yarn build` to transpile the `*.ts` files.
 Right after, execute `node ./bin/scripts/buildItems.js && node ./bin/scripts/createTriggers.js`.

-That should be it!
+Congratulations!
+You have everything set-up now, all that is left is to run the application with `yarn run`!

 ## Disclaimers

 All licenses to [Kobayashi-san Chi no Maid Dragon] and [Kanna Kamui] are reserved to [KyoAni] and [coolkyou].
 We are not responsible for any modified versions of [Kanna Kobayashi] that may be made.
 If you would like to claim authorship in any of our code or content, feel free to e-mail us at support@hydractify.org without any hesitation.

-> Kanna Kobayashi, the Discord robot.
+> [Kanna Kobayashi], the Discord application bot.
-> Copyright (C) 2017-2019 Hydractify
+> Copyright (C) 2017-2020 Hydractify

 <!-- Introduction -->